 Responsible and respectful people deserve the opportunity to contribute to attaining a comfortable quality home and neighborhood all can have pride in.

-Within 5 years the RHA will re-establish itself as high performing agency that is a leader in housing and sustainable communities by developing additional, non-HD revenue streams, increasing our asset base and offering state of the art resident initiatives.
+Within 5 years the RHA will re-establish itself as high performing agency that is a leader in housing and sustainable communities by developing additional, non-HUD revenue streams, increasing our asset base and offering state of the art resident initiatives.

 Our Core Values

 Rockford Housing Authority has been working for the community for over 65 years.
 We have gotten to know and experience the community and its needs.
 Through this we have devised ten attributes to govern our business by – we call these our Core Values.
 These Core Values, which are fundamental to us, is the cornerstone of the Rockford Housing Authority.
 We put them at the forefront of every plan, event and project we do, because we care about our employees, our residents, our strategic partners and the greater Rockford community.

 Please select from the ten Core Values below to learn more about each

 “RHA partners with the community and responsible residents to transform houses into homes while guiding families to self-sufficiency.”

 Rockford Housing Authority proudly serves our city of 157,000 through 1,922 housing units and approximately 1800 Section 8 Housing Choice Vouchers.
 We have realigned our goals and continue to realign our organization to not only become a better provider of public housing, but to have a more positive influence on the economy, social fabric and livability of our city.